pilotmoon/PopClip-Extensions/README.md

-# PopClip Extensions

-*This documentation applies to PopClip 2020.12 (`3117`) and later.*

 **IMPORTANT NOTE (27 Aug 2021): AVOID USING PHP FOR NEW EXTENSIONS.** PHP is no longer shipped with macOS as of Monterey.
 Other scripting languages may well disappear in future too.
 I will be introducing a new extension format, based on JavaScript, in a PopClip soon.
 This will also allow some cool new  capabilities for extensions.
 Watch this space, and check the release notes on the [beta](https://pilotmoon.com/popclip/download) page, and also keep an eye on the [blog](https://pilotmoon.com/blog/).

+# PopClip Extensions

+*Documentation updated 27 Aug 2021.
+Applicable from PopClip 2020.12 (`3117`) onwards.*

 ## Introduction